oracle/oci-grafana-metrics/docs/using.md

 Click the save icon to save your graph.

-At this stage, if the **metrics** pull down menu is not properly populating with options, you may need to navigate back to the OCI console add an additional matching rule to your Dynamic Group stating: `matching_rule = “ANY {instance.compartment.id = ‘${var.compartment_ocid}’}”`.
+At this stage, if the **metrics** pull-down menu is not properly populating with options, you may need to navigate back to the OCI console and add an additional matching rule to your Dynamic Group stating: `matching_rule = “ANY {instance.compartment.id = ‘${var.compartment_ocid}’}”`.
 After doing so, restart the Grafana server as the **sudo** user run `systemctl restart grafana-server` and reload the Grafana console.

 ## Templating